fanyer/data2graphics/README.md

 ****

 #### Notifications
-This library aims at making it purely free to transform between data and graphics .
+This library aims at making it purely free to transfer between data and graphics .
 The most common json struct is `config`, whose keys and values can be mostly customed.
 ****

 #### intakeSugarDistribution